What it does

 All impact assessments and the related opinions of the Board are published online once the Commission has adopted the relevant proposal.
 Reports of evaluations and fitness checks and the related Board opinions are also published online.

-- 3 experts recruited from outside the Commission
+- Three experts recruited from outside the Commission

-All members work for the Board full time, with no other policy responsibilities.
+All members work for the Board full-time, with no other policy responsibilities, for a non-renewable term of three years, which can be extended by up to one year under exceptional circumstances.
 The Board acts independently from the policy-making departments and from any European institution, body, office or agency.

 The Regulatory Scrutiny Board holds itself accountable.
 It publishes a report annually that presents what the Board has done to deliver on its mission.
 The annual reports also reflect on current trends and practices in better regulation policy as these pertain to the European Commission.